facelessuser/wcmatch/docs/src/markdown/pathlib.md

 By default, only unique paths are returned in [`glob`](#pathglob) and [`rglob`](#pathrglob).
 Normally this is what a programmer would want from such a library, so input patterns are reduced to unique patterns[^1] to reduce excessive matching with redundant patterns and excessive crawls through the file system.
-Also, as two different patterns that have been fed into [`glob`](#pathglob) may match the same file, the results are also filtered as to not return duplicates.
+Also, as two different patterns that have been fed into [`glob`](#pathglob) may match the same file, the results are also filtered as to not return the duplicates.

+Unique results are accomplished by filtering out duplicate patterns and by retaining an internal set of returned files to determine duplicates.
+The internal set of files is not retained if only a single, inclusive pattern is provided.
+Exclusive patterns via [`NEGATE`](#pathlibnegate) will not trigger the logic, but singular inclusive patterns that use pattern expansions due to [`BRACE`](#pathlibbrace) or [`SPLIT`](#pathlibsplit) will act as if multiple patterns were provided, and will trigger the duplicate filtering logic.
+Lastly, if [`SCANDOTDIR`](#pathlibscandotdir) is enabled, even singular inclusive patterns will trigger duplicate filtering logic to protect against cases where `pathlib` will normalize two unique results to be the same path, such as `.hidden` and `.hidden/.` which get normalized to `.hidden`.

 `NOUNIQUE` disables all of the aforementioned "unique" optimizations, but only for [`glob`](#globglob) and [`rglob`](#pathrglob).
-Functions like [`globmatch`](#purepathglobmatch) and [`match`](#purepathmatch) would get no benefit from disabling "unique" optimizations, they would only run slower, so `NOUNIQUE` will be ignored.
+Functions like [`globmatch`](#purepathglobmatch) and [`match`](#purepathmatch) would get no benefit from disabling "unique" optimizations as they only match what they are given.

 !!! new "New in 6.0"
     "Unique" optimizations were added in 6.0, along with `NOUNIQUE`.